 FAQ #2 - How and when do I apply to the Education program at Hanover College?

 - Minimum GPA is 2.67 or admission with a copy of the unofficial transcript to be uploaded into the application in Standard for Success.
 Applications that do not meet the required GPA will be "held" by the Education Department if or until the GPA benchmark is met.
 The application will not move forward to TEC for admission until the GPA is met or surpassed.
-Furthermore, please note that admitted candidates must achieve a 3.0 GPA in their major by Decision

-Point 2. - Applicants must have two faculty recommendations to the program from a professor who has taught the student in a Hanover College class.
-This is done within the SFS application.
+Please also note that admitted candidates must achieve a 3.0 GPA in their major by Decision Point 2. - Applicants must have two faculty recommendations to the program from a professor who has taught the student in a Hanover College class.
+This is done by the Education faculty and staff after students submit the names in the application application in Lumivero.

 FAQ #3 - How early in Education coursework am I exposed to a real classroom?